 Speed – smash it like Raonic and Osaka

-Wow, most of us would not want to be on the receiving end of a 200km+ an hour tennis serve, but this is what some of the pros have had to cop at this Aussie Open.
+Wow, most of us would not want to be on the receiving end of a 200km+ an hour tennis serve, but this is what some of the pros have had to cop at the 2017 Aussie Open.
 Canada’s Milos Raonic cracked a whopping 236km/h serve while Japan’s Naomi Osaka belted a 198km/h ball at one of her opponents (see image below from ausopen.com).

 Clearly the aim is to serve so fast the opponent can’t see the ball coming or mishits the return, but this kind of force does take some practice.
 Many experts recommend loosening your grip on the racquet during your serve.
 This will help your arm move much more freely, loosely and fast through the air during the serving motion.
 Just as in golf, another tip to increase velocity is to ensure that your eye remains on the ball as it makes contact with your equipment.